-Primus Line® is installed trenchless.
+Primus Line® is a trenchless rehabilitation of pressure pipes.
 That means: No more construction pits that are hundreds of metres or several kilometres long.

 Two pits or existing chambers are absolutely sufficient for the rehabilitation of pressure pipelines.
 Learn here how a trenchless rehabilitation works with Primus Line®.

 Small construction pits or existing chambers: That is all the space necessary for the installation of Primus Line®.
 Only two are required for every rehabilitation section.
 If necessary – junctions for example – additional pits are possible.

 Rope winches are placed at the start and end pit for further work steps.

 Before the rehabilitation can begin the pipeline has to be shut down according to relevant rules and standards.

 It is at the discretion of the operator whether or not to establish a provisional supply.